danielbodnar/awesome-stars/README.md

 ## macos

+- [tareqimbasher/NetPad](https://github.com/tareqimbasher/NetPad) - A cross-platform C# editor and playground.
+- [lukehaas/RunJS](https://github.com/lukehaas/RunJS) - RunJS is a JavaScript playground for macOS, Windows and Linux.
+Write code with instant feedback and access to Node.js and browser APIs.
+- [surrealdb/surrealist](https://github.com/surrealdb/surrealist) - Surrealist is the ultimate way to visually manage your SurrealDB database
 - [ehmicky/cross-platform-node-guide](https://github.com/ehmicky/cross-platform-node-guide) - 📗 How to write cross-platform Node.js code
 - [pqrs-org/Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements) - Karabiner-Elements is a powerful utility for keyboard customization on macOS Sierra (10.12) or later.
 - [inket/stts](https://github.com/inket/stts) - A simple macOS app for monitoring the status of cloud services